Mindy Williams began her tenure with the Sharks in 2008 and enters her 11th year in 2018-19 as Head Coach of Swimming and Diving at Simmons.

-Williams' time at Simmons has been nothing short of spectacular, leading the Sharks to their 13th consecutive Great Northeast Athletic Conference title in 2016-17, while being named GNAC Swimming & Diving Coach of the Year for the sixth time.
-In addition, she guided Simmons to a second-place finish at the New England Intercollegiate Swimming & Diving Association (NEISDA) Championship, for its highest showing ever, fueled by five individual titles and four relay crowns and was tabbed the NEISDA Coach of the Year for the second time in her career.
-The Sharks' runner-up effort followed three straight third-place finishes at the New England meet.
-Williams' swimmers were also showcased at the Eastern College Athletic Conference Championship for the third year in a row last season, competing against NCAA Division I, II and III squads, while finishing the meet as the top Division III entrant and eighth among all teams.
+Williams' time at Simmons has been nothing short of spectacular, leading the Sharks to their 14th consecutive Great Northeast Athletic Conference title in 2017-18, including 10 under her watch, while being named GNAC Swimming & Diving Coach of the Year for the seventh time.
+In addition, she guided Simmons to its first-ever New England Intercollegiate Swimming & Diving Association (NEISDA) Championship, fueled by six individual titles and three relay crowns and was tabbed the NEISDA Coach of the Year for the second straight season and third time in her career.
+The Sharks' title effort followed a second-place showing the year before and three straight third-place finishes prior to that at the New England meet.
+The 2017-18 campaign was capped by Simmons finishing 26th in its first-ever appearance at the NCAA Division III Championship, led by the first All-American under Williams' watch.
+The Sharks posted double-digit victories for the fifth straight season under Williams with an 11-2 mark after finishing with a perfect 12-0 dual-meet record the previous season.
+Simmons extended its winning streak to 15 straight before suffering a loss early in the 2017-18 season.

 She was also honored by NEISDA as the 2013-14 Coach of the Year.

-During Williams' tenure, the Sharks have finished no lower than 13th at the New England Championship, including six top-eight showings.
-She's also tutored a quartet of GNAC Swimmer of the Year and two league Rookie of the Year honorees, while seeing a staggering 25 school records broken to go with 11 new pool standards and 22 GNAC marks.
-In addition, she served as the NEISDA President for the 2009-2010 campaign.
+During Williams' tenure, the Sharks have compiled an 83-33 (71.6%) dual meet record, including 53-8 (86.9%) over the past five seasons and have finished no lower than 13th at the New England Championship, including seven top-eight showings.
+She's also tutored five GNAC Swimmer of the Year and three league Rookie of the Year honorees, while seeing a staggering 26 school records broken to go with 12 new pool standards and 21 GNAC marks.
+In addition, she is the NEISDA President and previously served in the same role for the 2009-2010 campaign.

 Williams joined the Simmons coaching staff after four years as Head Swim Coach and Aquatics Director at Regis College in Weston, MA, where she continually grew the women’s swimming and diving program and built a solid foundation for the first-ever men’s swimming and diving team.